How will my book be sold?

 We exploit every opportunity to have your book noticed by booksellers.
 We run adverts for qualifying titles in several trade catalogues published by wholesalers such as Ingram and by the trade press such as The Bookseller.
 These catalogues offer retailers details of new titles several months in advance of publication.

 Since Amazon launched their subscription service Kindle Unlimited in 2014 readers have been increasingly able to buy books by subscription.
-For $9.99 or £7.99 readers can download from Kindle Unlimited and from Scribd as many ebooks as they can read in a month.
-Several other retailers have also launched subscription services.
-All our titles are set up and offered on Scribd, but not yet set up officially on Kindle Unlimited nor to loan on the Kindle Owners Lending Library.
+For $8.99 readers can download from Scribd, Oyster and 24symbols as many ebooks as they can read in a month.
+All our titles have been set up and offered on these subscription services since September 2014, but our ebook distributor NBN does not yet offer Amazon's Kindle Unlimited nor Kindle Owners Lending Library.
+This is likely to change in 2015.
+We plan to offer all titles to these Kindle services as soon as they become available to us.

 Distribution, currency exchange and the state of the book industry locally mean that sales outside Europe & America can seem disproportionately low.
 Increasingly, most sales outside Europe & America are through the big online retailers such as Amazon.
 It is particularly hard to sell fiction in paperback in Australia & South Africa.